Car Accident Lawyers in New Hampshire & Vermont

 Steps to Take After a Car Accident

-Our New Hampshire car accident attorneys have decades of experience dealing with car accident cases and have the knowledge to help you through this devastating time.
+Our attorneys have decades of experience dealing with car accident cases and have the knowledge to help you through this devastating time.
 If you ever have the misfortune to be hit by another vehicle, it’s important to know there are certain steps that will help your case.
 Following these guidelines after an accident can help your claim and expedite the process to get you the compensation you and your family deserve.
 After an accident, it’s highly advisable for you to:

 - Contact the Authorities: The first thing any auto accident victim should do is call the police.
 The police will send an ambulance if there are any injuries that need medical attention.
 All of the information the officer compiles will go into the police report.
 If a lawsuit is filed, the police report can be submitted as evidence and can be valuable if liability is questioned.
 If possible, it is a good idea to take your own personal photos of the vehicles involved and the accident scene.